mihaitester/python-duplicate-files-finder/README.md

       - `thread2`: will iterate through files using multiples of `number_of_threads * K + 2`
       - `thread3`: will iterate through files using multiples of `number_of_threads * K + 3`
         - and so on, where `K` is an arbitrary number
+      - in order to speed up the chunking process, and because sorting the list of files based on size allows us to see duplicates straight from the sorting
+        - this means that files which have same size, have a great chance of being duplicates, while files with different sizes have guaranteed no chance of being duplicates
+        - so by processing and finding out which indexes have files that change size we get `changing_indexes` list which is passed to all threads
+        - then each thread applies the formula described above for chunking, ensuring no thread overlaps with another thread when doing comparisons
+            - this should greatly speed things up, as no `LOCK`s would be needed to ensure consistency of data between threads, as the algorithm itself ensures the consistency
     - while this is executing a printer thread is running in the background and displaying updates every `60 seconds`
 5. Script will dump the duplicates if `-j` flag is provided
 6. Script will create links from duplicates to duplicated file if `-l` flag is provided